 Other pictures depict soldiers camping out by villages, indicating where skirmishes were happening across the country.

 ‘What’s so brilliant about Lear is that he inscribed every work in the collection with the date, the place, the time and the weather [“Thebes.
 July 4 1848 / a high wind and so cold I must go back for my coat”], so we can track the entire journey from start to finish,’ explains the specialist.

 It is perhaps no surprise that Lear’s love of language and sense of the absurd should permeate even the notes and titles that accompany his paintings and sketches.
 One of Kishor’s favourite watercolours — ‘and one that is absolutely typical of Lear,’ she notes — simply says, ‘near Thebes 1848, thousands of goats black’.

 Christie's Online Magazine delivers our best features, videos, and auction news to your inbox every week

 When Lear died in San Remo in Italy in 1888 — having lived in various locations around the Mediterranean for the last three decades of his life — he bequeathed more than 100 watercolours to Church.
-Sixteen of these are being offered for sale for the first time by Church’s descendants in the Old Masters and British Drawings and Watercolours auction on 2 July.
+Sixteen of these were offered for sale for the first time by Church’s descendants in the Old Masters and British Drawings and Watercolours auction.

 Church — who went on to become Principal of Wells Theological College — also wrote a book-length account of his travels with Lear in Greece, incorporating passages from Lear’s own journal, now lost.
 Their combined journals, with maps and Lear’s watercolours, have been published online at Edward Lear’s Grecian Travels.